"What is attention deficit hyperactivity disorder (ADHD)?

 - epilepsy or other seizure disorder;

 - a skin condition such as eczema or psoriasis; or

 - a history of drug or alcohol addiction.

-Methylphenidate may be habit-forming and should be used only by the person it was prescribed for.
-Never share this medication with another person, especially someone with a history of drug abuse or addiction.
+Methylphenidate may be habit forming.
+Never share methylphenidate with another person, especially someone with a history of drug abuse or addiction.

 FDA pregnancy category C. It is not known whether methylphenidate will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medication.